danieldantasdev/DesignPatternsInUse/README.md

     - **Singleton Pattern**: Ensures a class has only one instance and provides a global point of access to it.
 This is particularly useful for managing resources like database connections.

     - **Factory Method Pattern**: Defines an interface for creating an object but lets subclasses alter the type of objects that will be created.
-It's ideal when you have a superclass with multiple subclasses and you need to create an instance of one of these subclasses based on some initialization parameters.
+It's ideal when you have a superclass with multiple subclasses, and must create an instance of one of these subclasses based on some initialization parameters.

     - **Abstract Factory Pattern**: Offers an interface for creating families of related or dependent objects without specifying their concrete classes.
-This pattern shines when you need to ensure that the created objects can work together without necessarily knowing their exact types.
+This pattern shines when you must ensure that the created objects can work together without knowing their exact types.

     - **Builder Pattern**: Separates the construction of a complex object from its representation, allowing the same construction process to create various representations.
 This pattern is excellent for when you need to create an object with many optional or required components.